Mandatory merger and acquisition notification rules commenced on 1 January 2026.

-The ACCC administers the new merger regime.
+The ACCC administers the merger control regime.
 Penalties may apply for failing to notify of an acquisition when required, including that the acquisition is automatically void.
 The information provided here should not be used as a substitute for independent advice concerning your responsibilities under the new ACCC mergers and acquisitions regime.

 How the rules apply to apparatus and spectrum licences